 Your dedicated trainer and assessor

 You will be provided with a qualified trainer and workplace/placement coach who will support you throughout your entire learning journey.
 Your trainer will provide you with individualised feedback on all your assessments and support you every step of the way.
-As well as face-to-face visits, for extra support, your trainer is available to help via phone or email too.

 For information on fees, government funding and payment options please click here.